-The Fund's annual and semi-annual reports will provide the most recent financial reports and portfolio holdings.
-The Fund's annual reports will contain a discussion of the market conditions and investment strategies that affected the Fund's performance during the Fund's prior fiscal year/period.
+Additional information about the Fund's investments is available in the Fund's annual and semi-annual reports on Form N-CSR (when available).
+In the Fund's annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
+In Form N-CSR, you will find the Fund's annual and semi-annual financial statements.

-You can obtain a free copy of these documents (when available), request other information, or make general inquiries about the Fund by calling the Fund (toll-free) at 888-898-2780, by visiting the Fund's website at www.crossingbridgefunds.com or by writing to:
+You can obtain a free copy of these documents, request other information, such as the Fund's financial statements, or make general inquiries about the Fund by calling the Fund (toll-free) at 888-898-2780, by visiting the Fund's website at www.crossingbridgefunds.com or by writing to: